note: we link to our free guide to mindfulness and meditation at the bottom of the page (no email required).

 For example, imagine you’re about to give an important speech to a large audience.
 You suddenly have the thought that they will judge you, think you’re terrible, or not care about what you have to say.
-You might feel the beginnings of fear, but if you accept those thoughts and move your attention away from them (i.e, don't indulge or get caught up in them), fear won't propagate and you’ll remain calm.
+You might feel the beginnings of fear, but if you accept those thoughts and move your attention away from them (i.e, don't indulge or get caught up in them), fear won't propagate and pull you into that familiar "pit of despair."

 However, if you resist the thoughts of possible rejection, they will multiply and become even more intrusive.
 There's even a name for this psychological process - ironic process theory.
 Resisting only feeds your fear and amplifies its effect on you.
 Give it enough attention and power, and it can become debilitating and paralyzing.

 Fear is not voluntary - if it were, it wouldn’t exist!
 And, it isn’t something to be resisted, overcome, ignored, or mastered.
 It’s simply an automatic physical response that can be triggered any time you sense danger, whether it’s real or illusory, mental or physical.

 As such, there’s no need to judge yourself for experiencing it.
 No one is completely devoid of fear, even the most courageous among us (as Twain eludes to in the original quote).
 But, those who find their courage don’t do so through resistance and mastery - they simply learn to accept and manage their fear successfully.